-After World War I, Jones spent time in Louisville, Kentucky where he helped establish the First Standard Bank (1921), one of the first African American banks in Kentucky.
+After World War I, Jones spent time in Louisville, Kentucky, where he helped establish the First Standard Bank (1921), one of the first African American banks in Kentucky.
 In 1922, he moved to Chicago, Illinois, where he worked for several newspapers including the Chicago Defender and the Chicago Bee (1922-1927).

 General Jones made his transition from military officer to diplomat in 1954 when he began work in Liberia as Director of the U.S. Operations Mission.
 In 1955, President Dwight Eisenhower appointed Jones to be U.S. Ambassador to Liberia, and he presented his credentials to the Liberian President William V.S.
 Tubman in Monrovia on June 24, just two days after a failed assassination attempt on President Tubman’s life.
-In addition to his ambassadorial role, Ambassador Jones also served as an Alternate Delegate of the U.S. to the United Nations.
+In addition to his ambassadorial role, Jones also served as an alternate delegate of the U.S. to the United Nations.

-Ambassador Jones spent much of his time in Liberia leading U.S. efforts to combat communist advances in the country orchestrated by the Soviet Union and “Red” China.
+Ambassador Jones spent much of his time in Liberia leading U.S. efforts to combat communist advances in the country orchestrated by the Soviet Union and China.
 Both nations were actively pressuring Liberia to engage with them diplomatically, and the priority of the United States was to halt such advances.
-Ambassador Jones actively lobbied President Tubman, and played a vital role in keeping these communist nations at arm’s length of Liberia and the rest of West Africa.
+Ambassador Jones actively lobbied President Tubman and played a vital role in keeping the communist nations at arm’s length of Liberia and the rest of West Africa.
 Ambassador Jones served in Liberia until 1959.

 Ambassador Richard L. Jones passed away on October 15, 1975.
 He was survived by his wife, Elgetha, and their son Richard L. Jones III.